City of Glass

 This is a movie that really does look good.

-amount of softly-lit interior and scenic outdoor shots.
-Virtually
+of softly-lit interior and scenic outdoor shots.
+Virtually nothing in

-nothing in it is unpleasant to view.
-Even a scene of a fatal car
+it is unpleasant to view.
+Even a scene of a fatal car crash is made

 As I sat back to watch CITY OF GLASS, the thought